At a Glance

 Stacey Covington, Budget Analyst, City of Littleton, Colorado

-- Line item budget data was replaced with data informed by inter-departmental communication ensuring alignment with Council goals and organization strategic efforts.
+- Replaced line-item budget data with data informed by inter-departmental communication ensuring alignment with Council goals and organization strategic efforts.

-- The City’s implementation of Priority Based Budgeting in 2018 prepared them for the 2020 challenges of budgeting to meet community needs in response to COVID-19.
+- Implementation of Priority Based Budgeting in 2018 prepared them for the 2020 challenges of budgeting to meet community needs in response to COVID-19.

-- Each program illustrates the resources, both human and operational, needed and their influence on the successful achievement of the City of Littleton's priorities.
+- Every city program was broken down to illustrate the resources, both human and operational, needed and its contribution to the successful achievement of the City of Littleton’s priorities.

 - 2021 Final Budget that communicates clearly the data supporting each budget request through programs.